Choosing Your Football Table

 When it comes to choosing a Football Table, the vast range of products on offer can often be confusing and a little overwhelming.
 However, by taking into account your specific requirements, the choice can be narrowed down significantly.
 We have put together this handy Table Football buying guide to help you pick the perfect Foosball Table.

 To begin with, it's worth noting that there are generally two main styles of Football Table; the 'French' table and the 'Italian' table.
 The differing designs and playing characteristics between the two affects the game in a number of ways.
 There are pros and cons to each style and ultimately it comes down to personal preference.
 The main differences between the two styles are outlined below.

-See also: Football Tables.
+See also: Choosing Your Football Table.

 French Football Tables, like our range of Bonzini and Stella Loisirs Babyfoot Tables, typically feature a playing surface with more grip, slowing down the ball and allowing for better ball control.
 The ball used on French tables is also usually made of a lightweight cork, again enhancing a player's control over the ball.
 Players can trap the ball under the players feet and pass from side to side - skilful players can wrong-foot their opponents and manoeuvre around defenders.

 French tables also generally feature aluminium players as opposed to hard plastic ones found on Italian models.
 Aluminium players are heavier, which again helps with trapping the ball.